GS4: Generalizable Sparse Splatting Semantic SLAM: Methods

 \subsection{Gaussian Prediction and Refinement}

-Our proposed Gaussian prediction network takes RGB-D images as input and predicts 3D Gaussian parameters.
-These parameters also include semantic labels, enabling the rendering of photometric, geometric, and semantic views.
-Next, the Gaussian refinement network processes Gaussians predicted from different video frames and learns to merge them, constructing a consistent 3D scene representation.
+Our proposed Gaussian prediction network (Fig.~\ref{fig_pipline}) takes RGB-D images as input and predicts 3D Gaussian parameters.
+Importantly, the backbone generates features that can predict semantic labels (e.g. trained from 2D segmentation tasks), enabling the rendering of photometric, geometric, and semantic views.
+Next, the Gaussian refinement network processes Gaussians predicted from a new frame and learns to merge them with the 3D scene representation computed from prior frames.